spacemakerai/course-wasm/README.md

 `moveTo` moves your pencil without touching the paper, `lineTo` will a draw a straight line from your current position to the new point.

 #### Validation
-When you have completed this task, your browser should look like this
+When you have completed this task, your browser should look like this.

 <img src="./readme-images/task3.png" width="400">